craftcms/shopify/README.md

 #### `Product::getVariants()`

 Returns an array of [variants](#variants-and-pricing) belonging to the product.
-Each variant is an associative array, _not_ an element.
+Each variant is an associative array—_not_ an element—but you can use the same dot notation to access their properties:

 ```twig
 {% set variants = product.getVariants() %}